Yoshiko Sakurai

-Yoshiko Sakurai (櫻井 よしこ, Sakurai Yoshiko) is a Japanese journalist, TV presenter, and writer.
+Yoshiko Sakurai (櫻井 よしこ, Sakurai Yoshiko) is a Japanese journalist, TV presenter, writer, and political activist.
 She is also president of the Japan Institute for National Fundamentals, established in 2007.

-Life
+Biography

 Sakurai was born to Japanese parents in Vietnam.
 After returning with her family to Japan, she graduated from Nagaoka High School.
-Later she graduated from the University of Hawaii at Manoa, majoring in history.
+Later, she graduated from the University of Hawaii at Manoa, majoring in history.

 Sakurai started her career as a journalist for the Christian Science Monitor in Tokyo.
-She served as a news presenter on Nippon Television's late night news programme Kyo-no-dekigoto from 1980 to 1996.
+She served as a news presenter on Nippon Television's late night news programme Kyō no Dekigoto from 1980 to 1996.
 She worked on the HIV-tainted blood scandal in Japan during the 1990s.